quchangle1/LLM-Tool-Survey/README.md

 :tada::+1: Please feel free to open an issue or make a pull request! :tada::+1:

 ## Citation
-If you find our paper or code useful, please cite the paper:
+If you find our work helps your research, please kindly cite our paper:

 ```BibTex
 @article{qu2024toolsurvey,